pcww/builder/README.md

     grunt deploy

-    Note: you must also have a copy of the secret.json (remote environment credentials) file and also make sure your desired key is added to the ssh agent `$ ssh-add -K ~/.ssh/id_rsa`
+    Note: you must also have a copy of the secret.json deployment settings file (updated 3/2018).
+Also, ensure your local SSH key is added to the ssh agent `$ ssh-add -K ~/.ssh/id_rsa`